 411 On Masks

 With all that info going on, it shouldn’t discourage you from wearing masks!
 It’s still important to keep safe and listen to the guidelines.
-What’s best to do is keep in mind how we can reduce all the adverse effect by knowing what’s better for the situation.
+What’s best to do is keep in mind how we can reduce all the adverse effects by knowing what’s better for the situation.

 Avoid Reusing masks